AmbireTech/adex-protocol/README.md

 A commitment has a `validUntil` date, determined by the `bid` timeout and the time it was created (`now + bid.timeout`).
 Before this date, validators can submit their signed votes - if there is a supermajority, that vote will be acted upon (reward transferred to the publisher or back to the advertiser).
 Once we are past the `validUntil` date, we revert the commitment, returning the funds back to the advertiser.

-### OCEAN

-OCEAN validators and event producers (end users) need to communicate between themselves in a transport-agnostic way, so using libp2p is recommended.

-The on-chain part of OCEAN is currently implemented in `adex-protocol-eth`, and the off-chain part in `adex-ocean-validator`.
-The `adex-ocean-validator` is responsible for tracking all the events, and voting as an OCEAN validator.
-The `adex-protocol-eth` is responsible for enforcing the rules on-chain.

 ### SDK